-Andrenidae are a very large group of bees, and there are about 4500 Andrenidae species across the world.
+Andrenidae are a very large group of bees.
+There are about 4,500 Andrenidae

-The Apidae family comprises about 5700 bee species and 200 genera around the world.
+The Apidae family comprises about 5,700 bee species and 200 genera around the world.
 Some of these (but certainly not all), are ground nesting bees, including, for example, bees from the genus Emphorini, Eucerini, Centris – found in North America.

 In North America, bees from the genus Habropoda and Anthophora, are also referred to as 'Digger Bees' (although Anthophora furcata nests in twigs instead of the ground) – and they also belong to the family Apidae.